whitlockjc/json-refs/CONTRIBUTING.md

 # Development Process

+All of the information below assumes you've installed [Gulp][gulp] globally via `npm install -g gulp-cli`.
+If you do not want to install Gulp globally, just replace `gulp` with `node node_modules/gulp/bin/gulp.js` in the examples below.

 Before contributing to json-refs, it makes sense to understand the development process.
-Git of course is a given so no time will be spent talking about it.  json-refs uses [Gulp][gulp] as its task runner, which is used to build, lint, test, etc. all parts of json-refs.
+Git of course is a given so no time will be spent talking about it.  json-refs uses Gulp as its task runner, which is used to build, lint, test, etc. all parts of json-refs.
 Below are the gulp tasks:

 * `browserify`: Builds the browser binaries using [Browserify][browserify]
 * `clean`: Removes all development artifacts *(`bower_components`, `coverage`, ...)*